 Lexophiles.
 LEXOPHILES (LOVERS OF WORDS): 1.

+The Thirty-Six Dramatic Situations.
 The Thirty-Six Dramatic Situations is a descriptive list which was created by Georges Polti to categorize every dramatic situation that might occur in a story or performance.

 The Worst Analogies Ever Written in a High School Essay.
 They lived in a typical suburban neighborhood with picket fences that resembled Nancy Kerrigan's teeth.